 Property Ownership in Abu Dhabi is through 4 main systems:

-Expatriates are granted ownership deeds of residential units for a period of 99 years.
+- 1. Ownership – Expatriates grand ownership deeds of residential units for a period of 99 years.
 The owner has the right to sell the apartments and villas they buy.

-Expats can own residential units for 99 years.
+- 3. Usufruct Expats – can own residential units for 99 years.
 The owner can enjoy the use of the property and its facilities without being able to change it.

-Then there are Long-term leases given for an initial period of 25 years
+- 4. Long term lease – Then there are Long-term leases for an initial period of 25 years

 Buying Property in Dubai

-The title deeds are issued by the Land Department in the Emirate.
+The title deeds are issued by the Land Department of the specific Emirates will issue

 Buying Property in Sharjah